 Originally published may 2013.

-A great dry rubbed steak dinner is yet another way to use our Smokin’ Summer Spice Dry Rub which goes incredibly well with both beef and pork and is now my go-to seasoning for grilled burgers too.
+A great dry rubbed steak dinner is yet another way to use our Smokin’ Summer Spice Dry Rub.
+It goes incredibly well with both beef and pork and is now my go-to seasoning for grilled burgers too.

-To make this recipe even more indulgent, I served it with a sort of pan cooked stuffing that I adapted from a country croutons recipe that I use with my Herb Crusted Rack of Lamb recipe.
+To make this recipe even more indulgent, I served it with a sort of pan cooked stuffing.
+I adapted it from a country croutons recipe that I use with my Herb Crusted Rack of Lamb recipe.

 For even more rich flavour the steak gets topped with a creamy smoked paprika aioli.

 This is a really indulgent celebration meal that would make an outstanding upcoming Father’s Day meal for dear old dad.

 If you are a verified carnivore like me, check out this incredible collection of steak recipes.